vadis-project/sv-ident/README.md

 uuid:           Unique ID of the instance in uuid4 format.
 ```

-The vocabulary contains 406 (182 for English and 224 for German) items.
+The vocabulary contains 406 items (182 for English and 224 for German).
 The file contain the following columns:

 ```
 id:             ID of the variable.